roboflow/inference/docs/inference_helpers/inference_sdk.md

 !!! tip

-    This feature only works with locally hosted inference container.
-Use inefernce-cli to run:
+    This feature only works with locally hosted inference container and hosted platform (access may be limited).
+    Use inefernce-cli to run local container with HTTP API:
     ```
     inference server start
     ```